intel/conversational-ai-chatbot/audio_ingestion/README.md

 DISCLAIMER: Online TTS Services may not be free for commercial use.
 One should consult the policy document for more details.
 We don't endorse any of these services.
 They are mentioned only for easy reference.

 Suppose we have pre-recorded file namely  audio0.wav, audio1.wav, audio2.wav.
 We can keep them in a folder and map the folder to the audio_ingestion container.
-Then we need top set the follwoing env variables.
+Then we need to set the following env variables.

 - `WAVE_PATH` : It has the path of the folder with pre-recoded audio files
 - `WAVE_FILES` : A comma separated list of wave file names. (don't give space after comma)